SvensDaukss/SecurityCamera/README.md

 - MicroSD Card: Minimum 64GB, Class 10 for fast read/write speeds, to host the OS and application code.
 - Power Supply: Raspberry Pi 27W USB-C Power Supply Black US for stable power.
 - Network: Reliable Wi-Fi or Ethernet connection with a minimum upload speed of 5 Mbps for video streaming.

+# Instrucitons
+- Run main.py on the raspberry pi and leave it running